 If there is one park in all of Africa that you should visit, it is Virunga.
 This is more than mere hyperbole: it is easily the most varied region on the continent, if not one of the most varied on the planet.
 The volcanoes which make up the border between Uganda, Rwanda and the Democratic Republic of Congo are the last great place on the planet to see mountain gorillas.
 Usually, you will only need to hike for a few hours to find a mountain gorilla group.
-It’s the region’s best-kept secret for this kind of trekking, as most tourists have still been turned off by constant warnings regarding the security situation in the country.
+It’s the region’s best-kept secret for this kind of trekking and it offers much cheaper gorilla tracking that either of its neighbours (not to mention a far better chance of obtaining a permit at short notice).
 While other areas in the DRC may be affected by political instability, Virunga welcomes visitors with open arms.

 Birdwatching in the Galápagos